Top 10 Largest Lakes in India: Key Facts and Their Significance

 • Tourism– Vembanad’s scenic beauty and serene backwaters attract tourists worldwide.
 Visitors can enjoy boat rides and houseboat stays and explore the lush greenery of the surrounding landscape.

-Remarkable Lakes in India
+Remarkable Largest Lake in India

 Besides Vembanad Lake, the largest lake in India, many other lakes are special for their unique features and cultural significance.
 Here are some noteworthy lakes in India celebrated for their size, depth, or cultural importance: